 Making the Sauce

-- In a wok or frying pan, set the heat to medium to medium-high heat (adjust this according to your stove and the thickness of your pan)
+- In a wok or frying pan, set the heat to medium to medium-high heat.

 - Once the noodles are crispy and done, remove it from the pan and spread it out on a serving plate

 - Set the stove to medium-high heat and add a tablespoon of oil